KLJB: Independent News Network

 On December 31, 1999, KLJB-TV launched a 30-minute prime time newscast known as the Fox 18 Nine O'Clock News, airing Sunday through Friday.
-In an unusual arrangement, the production of the newscast was outsourced to Davenport video production house EBI Video, with Grant providing marketing and sales support.
+In an unusual arrangement, production of the newscast was outsourced to Davenport video production house EBI Video, with Grant providing marketing and sales support.
 EBI provided the news presenters and facilities.
 The station previously had only aired syndicated weather updates.

-For EBI Video, the KLJB partnership was a springboard to the remote production of TV newscasts for stations elsewhere in the United States.
+For EBI, the KLJB partnership was a springboard to the remote production of TV newscasts for stations elsewhere in the United States.
 In April 2001, EBI began to produce a second newscast, for WVFX in Clarksburg, West Virginia.
 EBI was supplanted by Independent News Network (INN), which specialized in the outsourced production of television newscasts for small-market local stations from its Tremont Avenue studios.
 The company also brought weather production in house in 2003.
 INN filed for Chapter 7 bankruptcy in January 2009; a new company, Fusion Communications, acquired the assets and retained most of the staff, the INN name, and nearly all of the clients, including KLJB.